jeromeetienne/threex.oimo/README.md

 ## .Stats()

-It will display statistic from iomo.js, it may be useful to know what is going on.
+It will display statistic from oimo.js, it may be useful to know what is going on.
 It acts very much like
 [mrdoob's stats]()
 or
 [threex.rendererstats]().

 ```
-var iomoStats	= new THREEx.Iomo.Stats(world)
+var oimoStats	= new THREEx.Iomo.Stats(world)
-document.body.appendChild(iomoStats.domElement)
+document.body.appendChild(oimoStats.domElement)
 ```

 Then, at every frame, update it.

 ```
-iomoStats.update()
+oimoStats.update()
 ```